 Why Local SEO in Seattle Is Different

 Seattle is one of the most competitive small business markets in the United States.
 You're not just competing with the business down the street — you're competing with national chains that have dedicated SEO teams and six-figure marketing budgets.
 The good news?
-Google's local algorithm favors relevance and proximity over raw domain authority.
-That means a well-optimized local business can absolutely outrank a national brand for neighborhood-level searches.
+Google's local algorithm favors relevance and proximity over raw domain authority, meaning a well-optimized local business can outrank a national brand for neighborhood-level searches.

-The key is understanding that "ranking on Google" in a city like Seattle actually means ranking in multiple micro-markets: Capitol Hill, Ballard, Fremont, Queen Anne, SoDo, Beacon Hill, West Seattle, the Eastside — each neighborhood has its own search ecosystem.
-Businesses that target these specifically consistently outperform those with generic, city-wide strategies.
+The key is understanding that ranking on Google in Seattle actually means ranking in multiple micro-markets: Capitol Hill, Ballard, Fremont, Queen Anne, SoDo, Beacon Hill, West Seattle, and the Eastside — each neighborhood has its own search ecosystem.
+Businesses that target these specifically consistently outperform those with generic city-wide strategies.

 Step 1: Claim and Fully Optimize Your Google Business Profile

-Your Google Business Profile (formerly Google My Business) is the single most important local SEO asset you have.
-It's what shows up in the map pack — those three business listings that appear at the top of search results for queries like "plumber near me" or "best Italian restaurant Seattle."
+Your Google Business Profile is the single most important local SEO asset you have.
+It's what shows up in the map pack — those three listings that appear at the top of search results for queries like "plumber near me" or "best Italian restaurant Seattle."

 What to optimize

-- Business name, address, phone (NAP): These must be 100% consistent with what's on your website and every directory listing online.
+- Business name, address, phone (NAP): Must be 100% consistent with your website and every directory listing online.

 - Categories: Choose the most specific primary category possible.
 Add secondary categories for every relevant service.